confluentinc/ksql/docs-md/concepts/stream-processing.md

 layout: page
 title: Stream Processing
 tagline: Process events by using ksqlDB collections
-description: Learn how to process events by using ksqlDB collections.
+description: Learn about processing events by using ksqlDB collections.
 keywords: ksqldb, collection, query
 ---